 What is Seborrheic Dermatitis?

 It’s important for parents or anyone with the condition to know that Seborrheic Dermatitis is not an allergy, is not contagious, and is not caused by poor hygiene.
-It is triggered by an over stimulation of oil-producing glands in the body, leading to an increased rate of the shedding of the topmost layer of the skin (the epidermis).
-Add to that genetics, chemical irritants, the skin’s natural reaction to dry, cold weather, yeast levels naturally found in the skin, and stress…and you’ve got the ingredients for Seborrheic Dermatitis.
+It is triggered by an overstimulation of oil-producing glands in the body, leading to an increased rate of the shedding of the topmost layer of the skin (the epidermis).

 Who Gets Seborrheic Dermatitis?